ojii/imgsize/README.md

     width, height = get_size(fobj)
 ```

+You can also use it from the command line using `python -m imgsize <path>`.

 ## Extend

 You can extend imgsize with new formats.
 In this example, we assume an image